EOSLaoMao/bp-kicking-proposal-monitor/README.md

 You BP account permission(msig-ed) can be used to call `eosio.msig::propose_trx`, e.g. `active`

 ### PROPOSER_ACCOUNT
-Account used to fire proposal.
+Account used to propose proposal.
 This is should be a seperate account controlled by a seperate key, DO NOT use BP account.
 Make sure it has sufficient resource to fire tx.

 ### PROPOSER_PRIVATE_KEY
 Secrent key for `PROPOSER_ACCOUNT`